040code/040code/_posts/2018-03-04-verlet-integration.md

 ## Physics Simulation

-This physics simulation deals with 'points', and 'sticks' connecting points.
-The points are the things that seem to have direction and speed, are influenced by gravity and lose speed because of friction or because of bouncing against world borders.
-The sticks try to keep their 2 points apart according to the configured stick length.
+This physics simulation deals with Points, and Sticks connecting Points.
+The Points are the things that seem to have direction and speed, are influenced by gravity and lose speed because of friction or because of bouncing against world borders.
+The Sticks try to keep their 2 Points apart according to the configured Stick length.
 The simulation loop boils down to:

-- Update points
+- Update Points
-- Apply stick constraints
+- Apply Stick constraints
 - Apply world constraints

 In code: